Firm Profile > Taj > Paris, France

 The regions Tier 1

-Deloitte's entity Taj has vast resources comprising more than 545 professionals, including 62 partners spread across the firm's Paris, Bordeaux, Lille, Lyon and Marseille offices.
-The firm fields the complete range of expertise, including strong tax capabilities.
+Deloitte’s entity Taj has a very big team, including a high number of partners spread out across the firm’s Paris, Bordeaux, Lille, Lyon, Marseille, Montpellier and Toulouse offices.
+The firm offers the complete range of expertise, including strong tax capabilities.

 Taj > Firm Profile

-In France, Taj has offices in Paris-La Défense, Bordeaux, Lille, Lyon and Marseille.
+In France, Taj has offices in Paris-La Défense, Bordeaux, Lille, Lyon, Marseille, Montpellier and Toulouse.

 As a Deloitte network entity, the firm’s experts work together with over 44,000 Deloitte tax and legal practitioners in more than 150 countries.
 This membership is the key to meeting clients’ needs outside France.
 To serve its clients globally, Taj regularly accesses the tools and methodologies of the global tax and legal practice of Deloitte.